Vending machines sell Instagram-related physical products to promote damning social media documentary

 Social Animals, the documentary in question, seeks to illustrate the effects of Instagram on users’ lives by looking at three individuals’ relationships with the platform.
 Conscious Minds has produced two vending machines to promote the release and reflecting its message.
 They sell satirical social media-themed physical products.
 The options range from a pack of ‘1,000 likes’ to a ‘Sliding into DMs package’, from the ‘Jet-Setter Pack’ to ‘Hot Legs’.
 The products’ design seeks to highlight the materiality of Instagram culture, reflecting the message of the film itself.
-There is a particular focus on how adults use Instagram in the same way as youths.
-This therefore contributes to immature behaviors continuing even into adulthood.
+There is a particular focus on how adults use Instagram in the same way as youths, contributing to an immaturity that continues into adulthood.

 The machines have sat in various ‘Insta-worthy’ locations across LA and San Francisco.
 Consumers can also order the products online.
 All proceeds will go to Reboot & Recover, a non-profit dedicated to building awareness and treatments related to digital addictions and mental health.